Hey There! Oh, Isolation is being Re-Written! If you want to see the original story (for whatever reason), a Google Doc is available here!

 Joshua and Bran's recent conflicts came to mind for 'Ichael again.

 "Actually..."
 'Ichael suddenly started saying, "What, uh...
-How do you think it would be like for them to do that?"
+How hard do you think it would be for them to do that?"

 Sofia and Kor'kara both looked a little confused.
 "To... what, to live normal lives?"
-Kor'kara asked, tilting their head.
+Kor'kara asked, tilting their head to the right.

 "Yeah," 'Ichael responded as the thought was finally complete in their head.
 Joshua, Bran and 'Ichael living away from that town - art piece or whatever it was - felt like a very nice idea.
 But...